 Further Reading: 9 Life Goals You Should Focus On In Your Twenties

 Here are some tips on how to discover what is already inside you.

 1) Make a list of all the things you loved to do as a child.
 Do you have any particularly happy memories of something that you really like to do?
 Something for which you get compliments on what you have been extremely proud of.

 2) What are your favorite books?
 Do you like romance novels, fine books about art and skills, “murder mysteries” or perhaps metaphysical titles?

 3) When you have some free time, how do you spend it?
 Alone or with friends and family?
 The research of the city or a tour of the village?

-4) Which compliments you are giving to the people?
+4) Which compliments are you giving to the people?
 If nothing comes to mind, then ask a couple of your closest friends or business associates what they cost the most to you, what they consider as your strengths and talents.
 You might be surprised by their answers.
-If you ask a co-worker may be able to give you a completely different perspective than that to ask a family member, but they both have value in discovering your “brilliance”.
+If you ask a co-worker may be able to give you a completely different perspective than that to ask a family member, but they both have value in discovering your “brilliance.”

 5) To which success in your life, you are particularly proud of?
 There does not have to be about winning the prize.
 It may be simply that you have given your hand to someone who really needed it.

 6) What qualities, talents and gifts you admire in others?
 Make a list of people in your world and beside each of them write their strength and the things you like about them.
 Tell them that, too, and beautify their day.

 Further Readings: 7 Qualities For Success That Are Often Neglected

 7) If we had all the time in the world and if money would no longer be a problem, what would you really like to do?
 Imagine how would look like your perfect day from morning until evening.
 What would you have for breakfast?
 How’s the view when you strip off the curtains from the window?
 How do you spend your afternoon, where, and with whom?
 How do you feel when you close your eyes at the end of a perfect day?